DirkieDurky/dirc/README.md

 - `input()`
 Returns the current input of the program.
 - `print(num)`
-Send the given input to the out register.
+Sends the given value to the out register.
+- `malloc(size)`
+Allocates the specified number of words in memory and returns a pointer to the allocated memory.
+- `free(ptr)`
+Deallocates memory previously allocated with malloc.
+The same pointer you got from malloc should be used here.
+Allocated memory should always be freed to prevent memory leaks.

 Functions (both standard and custom ones) may be called as such:
 ```
 print(42);